polkadot-developers/polkadot-docs/develop/blockchains/deployment/overview.md

 ## Deployment Process

-Taking your Polkadot SDK-based blockchain from a local environment to production involves several critical steps, ensuring your network is stable, secure, and ready for real-world use.
+Taking your Polkadot SDK-based blockchain from a local environment to production involves several steps, ensuring your network is stable, secure, and ready for real-world use.
 The following diagram outlines the process at a high level:

 ```mermaid